whalarion/SOO-replication/README.md

 ## Project Overview

-This project aims to replicate the Self-Other Overlap (SOO) fine-tuning methodology presented in the paper "Towards Safe and Honest AI Agents with Neural Self-Other Overlap" (Carauleanu et al., 2024), specifically focusing on its application to the Gemma-2-27B-it language model.
+This is a work in progess project aiming to replicate the Self-Other Overlap (SOO) fine-tuning methodology presented in the paper "Towards Safe and Honest AI Agents with Neural Self-Other Overlap" (Carauleanu et al., 2024) focusing on its application to the Gemma-2-27B language model.

 As the original code and fine-tuning data are not publicly available, this repository contains custom implementations of the data generation process and the SOO fine-tuning training script, developed with assistance from large language models (Gemini 2.5 Pro, GPT-4o).
 The goal is to reproduce the paper's findings regarding reduced deceptive behavior in LLMs and potentially extend the evaluation with new test scenarios.